na-na-hi/renget/archive/ProdiAgy.md

 ##Recommendations:
 iA3 for everything at great quality while maintaining small size, 200kb.
+!!! info iA3 might work better without captions which is a big plus for it.
+Captioning is only required if you train a character with some alien artstyle in which case you do want captions to separate the character from the style characteristics.
 LoKr for fast LoHa quality at a 2.5mb size.
 LoHa for likely placebo perfect reproduction at a bigger size. (iA3 and LoKr can likely do similarly by just prompting better.
 Skill issue.)
 LoCon and LoRa if you're simple and want to waste space, at that point just try out DyLora.
 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.

-##Training time?
-With anti-overtraining tricks/dampening it should take anywhere inbetween 1000-4800 steps on a 30 image dataset. (assuming batch size 1 and gradient accumulation steps 1)
+##DATASET, BATCH, GRADIENT, STEPS, EPOCHS, TIME?
+Below 28?
+1 Batch Size, Gradient Accumulation Steps = Dataset, 1 rep and use epochs.
+Equal or above 28?
+Can use Batch Sizes and/or Gradient Accumulation Steps, 1 rep and use epochs.
+Training time should be very fast compared to other methods.

 ##Base iA3 Prodigy .json:
+!!! danger train_batch_size may affect training negatively and since the whole idea of using iA3 is to go lightweight then it makes more sense to just use gradient_accumulation_steps.
+!!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
 !!! note First change the train_batch_size, gradient_accumulation_steps and multires_noise_discount according to your dataset and keep_tokens, caption_dropout_rate according to your captions.
-Leave epochs as is and just close early or change to your desired total steps.
 !!! note Everything else that you do not see in the .json is up to your taste and/or hardware.
 ```
 {
   "LoRA_type": "LyCORIS/iA3",
   "adaptive_noise_scale": 0.005,
   "caption_dropout_rate": 0,
-  "conv_alpha": 1,
-  "conv_dim": 1,
-  "epoch": 3000,
+  "epoch": 200,
   "gradient_accumulation_steps": 1,
   "gradient_checkpointing": true,
   "keep_tokens": 1,
   "learning_rate": 1.0,
-  "lr_scheduler": "constant",
+  "lr_scheduler": "cosine",
   "lr_warmup": 0,
-  "max_train_epochs": "3000",
+  "max_train_epochs": "200",
   "min_snr_gamma": 3,
   "multires_noise_discount": 0.1,
   "multires_noise_iterations": 6,
-  "network_alpha": 1,
-  "network_dim": 1,
-  "network_dropout": 0,
+  "network_dropout": 0.3,
   "noise_offset": 0.05,
   "noise_offset_type": "Multires",
   "optimizer": "Prodigy",
-  "optimizer_args": "\"d_coef=1.0\" \"weight_decay=0.000\" \"safeguard_warmup=False\" \"use_bias_correction=True\"",
+  "optimizer_args": "\"d_coef=1.0\" \"weight_decay=0.050\" \"safeguard_warmup=False\" \"use_bias_correction=False\"",
   "sample_every_n_epochs": 10,
   "sample_every_n_steps": 0,
   "save_every_n_epochs": 10,
   "save_every_n_steps": 0,
   "save_last_n_steps": 0,
   "save_model_as": "safetensors",
-  "scale_weight_norms": 0,
+  "scale_weight_norms": 1,
   "seed": "31337",
   "shuffle_caption": true,
   "text_encoder_lr": 1.0,
   "train_batch_size": 1,
-  "train\_on\_input": true,
+  "train_on_input": true,
   "training_comment": "rentry.co/ProdiAgy",
   "unet_lr": 1.0,
 }
 ```

 ##Base LoKr Prodigy .json:
+!!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard, set it lower for low datasets/slower and smoother learning.
+If your dataset is about 30 and more then you can increase.
 !!! note First change the train_batch_size, gradient_accumulation_steps according to your available VRAM, multires_noise_discount based on your dataset  and keep_tokens, caption_dropout_rate according to your captions.
 Change min_snr_gamma depending on how long you plan to train.
-Leave epochs as is and just close early or change to your desired total steps.
 !!! note Everything else that you do not see in the .json is up to your taste and/or hardware.
 ```
 {